0xflair/examples/nodejs/express/mint-nft-meta-transactions/README.md

-# Mint NFTs from your backend
+# Example: Mint NFTs from your backend

 This example uses Flair SDK to mint new NFTs from your backend using meta transactions.
 In this approach you will configure a private key that has the "minter" role on your NFT collection (or is contract owner -- which is less secure).